polyfy/polylith/readme.md

             com.a.b.c  library-c}
 ```

-...then it will return the first matching namespace going from top to down:
+...then it will return the first matching namespace going from the top down:
 ```
 namespace   library
 ---------   ---------